AntoineIsaacUmons/Portfolio/Fruit Classification/README.md

 - **grad_cam.py**
   - Implements the Grad-CAM (Gradient-weighted Class Activation Mapping) technique to visualize which parts of an image most influence the model's decision, providing interpretability through generated heatmaps.

-- **main.py**
-  - The entry point script that orchestrates the project's execution:
-    - Parameter selection.
-    - Calls to training, testing, and evaluation processes.

 - **model_builder.py**
   - Contains definitions of model architectures (like MobileNetV3 or ResNet50) adapted for fruit classification.